KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 . important::

-       After changing whatever property of the Settings section remember always to press *Save*.
+       After changing whatever property of the Settings section remember always to press *Save* to apply changes to the widget.
+       When all prorerties have been set up a further *Save* action will be necessary to permanently save the widget in Knowage.

 Below an example of *Help* applied on a widget.